 - Ling Shen Ching Tze Buddhist Temple (formerly Emmanuel Presbyterian Church).
 1894, Burnham & Root.
 Romanesque style.

-Note: Ticket price includes admission to the Chicago Architecture Center within 7 days of your tour.
+Note: Ticket price includes entrance to the Chicago Architecture Center within 7 days of your tour.
+View the CAC's hours.